KPI-Rover/ros_ws/README.md

-The vcstool is used to simplify packages instaletion. https://github.com/dirk-thomas/vcstool
+The vcstool is used to simplify packages installation. https://github.com/dirk-thomas/vcstool

 1. Clone repository